The MECC approach

 Supporting people to take action to improve their lifestyle is central to MECC.
 We have guidance and quality standards on this, which you can find by browsing the lifestyle and wellbeing area of our website.
 The behaviour change topic page is particularly relevant.

-The guidelines that'll help you develop an approach for your STP or integrated care system are:
+The guidelines that'll help you develop an approach for your local partnership:

 - behaviour change: general approaches

 - behaviour change: individual approaches – read recommendations 9 and 11 for information about the types of intervention ('brief' and 'very brief') and training for staff.

 To see how all the guidance and advice fits together, visit the NICE Pathway on behaviour change.
 The following video explains how to use NICE Pathways.

 You can find tools to help with putting our guidance and quality standards into practice by clicking on the tools and resources tab for any guidance or quality standard.
 They include: